LennartFr/blockchain-meetup-2018/README.md

 </i><p>
 https://en.wikipedia.org/wiki/Blockchain
 <p>
-<i>A blockchain is a decentralized virtual ledger for recording transactions without central authority through a distributed cryptographic protocol.
+<i>A blockchain is a decentralized virtual ledger for recording transactions <b>without central authority </b> through a distributed cryptographic protocol.
 It is made up of three technologies

 1. cryptographic algorithms,
 1. a distributed protocol,